BitcoinDesign/Guide/guide/designing-products/units-and-symbols.md

 ## Recommended interaction

-When displaying bitcoin values, the default unit for on-chain wallets should be bitcoin with 8 decimal places, and satoshi for Lightning wallets.
+When displaying bitcoin values, the default unit for on-chain wallets should be bitcoin with 8 decimal places, and satoshi for lightning wallets.
 Due to the challenging nature of scanning amounts with more than 2 decimal places, the user should be given the option to choose their preferred format across the application (for example, in the application's settings) as well as contextually, whenever the value is primarily displayed.

 Product teams can choose an approach based on their audience and targeted use case.
 Lightning wallets for daily spending may be better served by defaulting to satoshi denomination due to the low amounts involved, while bitcoin can be used for savings-focused applications.